martvanrijthoven/bci1718/project/README.md

 # Project for the course Brain-Computer Interface Practical
-In this project we use a fork of  ..
+This project uses a fork of: https://github.com/jadref/buffer_bci

-Because our one implementation of flickering stimuli did not shown consisted frequencies we ended up using code from https://github.com/taro10h/flicker_stimulator which uses Psychtoolbox for presenting stimuli.
+it uses code from https://github.com/taro10h/flicker_stimulator which uses Psychtoolbox for presenting stimuli.
 This repository also contains code from https://github.com/bibliolytic/MTlearning.
 This code has only be used for experimenting but is not used in final experiments and presented results.

 By Thirza Dado, Mart van Rijthoven & Emiel Stoelinga